sematext/sematext-agent-java/README.md

 ```bash
 $ sudo mvn clean install dockerfile:build
 ```

+#### Troubleshooting

+when building the image, if `software-properties-common` package fails, could be because the Docker installation is `snap` instead of `apt` version.
+To install the `apt` version, follow [this](https://docs.docker.com/engine/install/ubuntu/) to install the correct one.

 If Docker daemon is listening on TCP socket, you can set `DOCKER_HOST` environment variable and start the build with regular user: